jacobeluvathingal/xlsx-sql/README.md

 # Excel Database Manager

-A modern web application for uploading Excel files to MySQL database with a beautiful, responsive interface.
+A modern web application for uploading Excel files to MySQL database with a very responsive interface.

 ## Features